 - Handgun safe is constructed with solid steel and a pry resistant door for strength and handgun security; manual keypad and override key for back up entry; California DOJ certified gun safe

-- For optimal performance, SentrySafe recommends the use of four high-quality, name branded, alkaline AA batteries with an expiration date of 8-10 years from the current year.
+- For optimal performance, SentrySafe recommends the use of four high-quality, name branded and alkaline AA batteries with an expiration date of 8-10 years from the current year.
 Generic and rechargeable batteries often do not have the lifespan needed to support long term usage

 Advantages of an electronic lock include: They can provide easier and quicker access Electronic locks include some of the latest technology Tracking of invalid entry attempts and “lockdown” modes to disable entry, after too many wrong passcodes are entered Our highest-rated biometric safe, is the BARSKA Biometric Safe.